basp/notes/identity-server.md

     install-pacakge IdentityServer3

 Once we have those we can start to build our identity server endpoint.
+We'll configure it in the next section.

-# Setting up the server
+# Configuring the endpoint
 TODO

 # Notes
-Below is some random notes
+Below is some random notes on random stuff that I encountered tonight while I was journeying during the fabulous lands of ASP.NET, OWIN, Identity Server 3 and Windows permissions and certificates (ugh).

 * There's no starter template for OWIN in Visual Studio 2017 Community.
 But an empty ASP.NET template will do.
 Setting up the `Program.cs` and `Startup.cs` classes is pretty easy and for an **Identity Server** endpoint you don't need much except the `Microsoft.OWIN.Host.SystemWeb` and `IdentityServer3` NuGet packages.